michael-cheung-thebus/boot_completed/README.md

     and PluginRegistrantCallback.registerWith should call
     GeneratedPluginRegistrant.registerWith()

-    **see example/android/app/src/main/kotlin/org/thebus/boot_completed_example/ExampleApplication.kt**
+    **See example/android/app/src/main/kotlin/org/thebus/boot_completed_example/ExampleApplication.kt**

-    !!Don't forget to tell android to use your application subclass instead of FlutterApplication !!by modifying your AndroidManifest.xml
+    Don't forget to tell android to use your application subclass instead of FlutterApplication by modifying your AndroidManifest.xml

-    !!**See the application section in example/android/app/src/main/AndroidManifest.xml**
+    **See the application section in example/android/app/src/main/AndroidManifest.xml**